Fostering versus adoption – which is right for me?

-Bringing a child home
+Foster v Adopt – Bringing a child home

-Adopters may not find a suitable match as quickly.
+It also should be noted that adopters may not find a suitable match as quickly.
 If a match in your geographical area is not found within a three-month period, your information goes to the National Adoption Register.
 The National Adoption Register matches children waiting to be adopted with approved adopters.

 In your initial consideration of becoming adoptive parents, you may have thought about who the children are that need adopting.
 Even so, you might be surprised to learn that many have been taken from their birth families because of abuse or neglect and that medical issues, learning disabilities, and behavioural problems are all too common.